Mihir-D/RoboND-Rover-Project/writeup_template.md

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.
-1. Perception_step() Updates:
+`1.
+Perception_step() Updates:`
 The required functions as described in `process_image()` function in the Notebook were added.
 Accordingly, vision_image and world_map is updated.
 Additionally, distances and angles for Rover's obstacle pixels, rock sample pixels and navigable pixels were added.
 Obstacle distances are used in `decision.py`
-2. decision_step() Updates:
+`2. decision_step() Updates:`
-In short, the rover keeps to the left side of the wall.
+The rover keeps to the left side of the wall.
 If it is very close to the left wall, it turns slightly to right.
 If it is stuck and doesn't go to 'stop' mode, it turns right.
 The same loop repeats for each frame.
 Detailed description follows below:
 In forward mode, following functionalities were added:
 The rover should move close to left side of the wall.
 For this, average angle of navigable terrain to Rover's left, the left side obstacle distances (where obstacle_angle > 0) and the right side obstacle distances (where obstacle_angle < 0) are used.